mikebowler/jekyll_jirametrics/index.md

 # Presentation: Getting Great Metrics out of Jira

 This talk walks through the kinds of metrics you can pull with JiraMetrics and walks through many of the charts.
+The talk was given in November 2024 to the KanbanTO group, and shows off JiraMetrics v2.7.3

 {% include responsive-embed url="https://www.youtube.com/embed/hzXeJr6GG3w" ratio="16:9" %}